-This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided in regard to efforts by clinicians to provide follow-up care to pediatric patients who are obese or overweight with a related comorbidity.
+This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided in regard to efforts by clinicians to communicate with patients and parents about weight concerns.
 Low rates for the provision of care are easily understood to be unsatisfactory.
-The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess how well comprehensive care is provided in order to assess, prevent, and treat excess weight in children.
+The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess how well comprehensive care is provided to children in order to assess, prevent, and treat obesity.

 This measure has not been assessed for comprehension.
-The primary information needed for this measure comes from medical record data and includes basic demographics, weight classification, diagnostic codes, procedure codes, and dates of services, all of which are widely available.
+The primary information needed for this measure comes from survey responses and medical record data and includes basic demographics, weight classification, diagnostic codes, procedure codes, and dates of services, all of which are widely available.